 Students from IRPS at UCSD enroll in courses at the University of Tokyo Graduate School of Public Policy.
 Courses are taught in English.

-includes a variety of courses in the areas of Finance, Marketing, Strategy, Human Resources, and Legal Aspects.
+The MBA program is administered by the School of Business.
+The curriculum includes a variety of courses in the areas of Finance, Marketing, Strategy, Human Resources, and Legal Aspects.
 It also focuses on Social Responsibility and Management Ethics, Corporate Governance, and Entrepreneurship.

 Courses are taught in Spanish and all students are required to take the three-week Spanish intensive language program (ILP).

 The MBA program offers a range of courses that offer a unique perspective of business within and with China.
 Courses are taught in English.

 The MBA program at CUHK is administered by the Faculty of Business Administration.
 It offers three concentration options: China Business; Finance; and Marketing.
 Courses are offered through the faculty’s four departments: Decision Sciences and Managerial Economics; Finance; Management; and Marketing.
 Courses are taught in English.